langmaninternet/DialoIIISupport/README.md

 F1 to on/off auto left mouse click

-F2 to on/off auto skill 1 2 3 4 an healing Q
+F2 to on/off auto skill 1 2 3 4 an healing Q (With Full-HD Gamemode : Only press skill when you in attack mode)

 F3 to on/off auto right mouse click